wildraccoons/learn-software/1a - Intro to Java/README.md

 - What are classes and how do they relate to object oriented programming?
 TODO

 ~11 lessons @ 30 minutes each TODO
+Created by: Jim
+Owned by: Jim

 # Additional Resources
 - https://www.w3schools.com/java/default.asp

+# Champions
+Add your name here once you complete this course